michaelmeuli/immensekansasii/README.md

 ## Author

-* Michèle Leemann and Marco Meola (marco.meola(at)unibas.ch)
+* Michèle Leemann and Marco Meola (mmeola@imm.uzh.ch)

-Institution: Applied Microbiology Research - Department of Biomedicine - University Hospital Basel (USB)
+Institution: Applied Microbiology Research - Institute of Medical Microbiology - University of Zurich (UZH)

 The steps that are included are: